Do you avoid mil dot reticles because you don't know how to use them?

 Not many hunters are using their scope to measure size.
 It’s also extremely difficult to train your eye to see to a 1/10th of a mil let alone stay steady enough to keep a still picture to measure it.
 Outside of perhaps military applications, no one does this anymore.
 Hunters memorize their kill zone on their intended target, they get a distance, holdover if needed, and they shoot within their parameters.

-The number you really want to know when you’re in the field is the distance.
+The number you really want to know when you’re in the field is the distance, particularly if you are shooting over a long range.

 Most hunters should have a laser rangefinder.
 Pull this out, and voila, you'll know that bull is 272 yards/249 meters away.
 But, what if you want to measure its antler span from left to right?
 What if you want to know the formulas just because you’re interested?
 Well, we’ll give it to you.